Kong/docs.konghq.com/app/konnect/updates.md

 ## September 2023

+**Custom plugin management**
+: Konnect now supports self-service custom plugins through the UI and API.
+You can upload a plugin schema to Konnect and get started with custom plugins in a matter of minutes.

+: See the [Custom Plugins API](/konnect/api/custom-plugins/latest/) to get started.

 **Social Login and Org Switcher**
 : New users can now signup for and login to Konnect organizations using their social identities from Google and GitHub.
 Users also have the ability to quickly switch between different Konnect organizations that they own or have been invited to.
 : * [Social Login](/konnect/org-management/social-identity-login/) - Login with social identities has been added as part of the "built-in" authentication scheme in Konnect.
 Users can use their Google and GitHub credentials to create new organizations and sign in to existing Konnect accounts with a matching email.
 User invitations may also be accepted via social login.